-Disclose corporate taxes Americans believe that large corporations are not paying their fair share of taxes, and they're right.
-The first step to fix our broken system is transparency.
-We don't know enough details about how corporations manage to evade taxes.
-We need public disclosure.
-To be specific, all publicly traded companies should disclose a summary of the amount they pay in state income taxes, including their tax rate and basis (income, credits and deductions).
-It is true that we don't and shouldn't require such disclosure of individuals, but corporations are not people.
-Corporations are legal structures, created by state law, and they do not need or deserve the exact same privacy rights as individuals.
+Crack down on tax evasion by the rich Americans believe many wealthy individuals and corporations evade taxes, and they're right.
+One study indicated that people who make between \$500,000 and \$1 million per year underreport their incomes by more than 20 percent.
+That means states and localities lose billions of dollars each year to tax evasion.
+The fact is, most government tax collection agencies don't have enough auditors and enforcers to get the job done.
+The solution is to hire more tax enforcers and give them greater enforcement powers.
+Their work will pay for itself.
 Sunset tax expenditures A "tax expenditure" is a form of stealth government spending.
 Giving exemptions, deductions or credits to certain groups or for certain activities has the same effect as handing them money, and governments divert billions of dollars this way.
 Tax expenditures never receive the same scrutiny that budget expenditures do.
 While budget line items are reviewed and adjusted every year, few governments have any mechanism for reviewing tax expenditures.
 The fact is, many tax expenditures are unjustified giveaways to the rich, many were not properly targeted to achieve their stated objective, and others were justified when enacted but no longer make economic sense.
 Thus, each tax exemption, deduction and credit should be examined periodically to weigh its costs, benefits and relevance to community goals.
 The only effective way to bring fairness to the tax expenditure system is to require each to undergo a thorough review and be re-approved through the legislative process.
 This is accomplished by requiring that all tax expenditures "sunset" every few years.